 I am not quite sure why this is the case as I think it can be quite effective as a lot of recreational players aren’t used to having to deal with someone rushing to the net after hitting a serve.

 How do you beat a Serve and Volleyer in Tennis?

 Below are some tips to help you beat a Serve and Volleyer in Tennis at the recreational level.

-- Focus on keeping your return low so that the Serve and Volleyer has to hit the volley from below the net as doing this will make it hard for them to hit an agressive volley at you.
+- Focus on keeping your return low so that the Serve and Volleyer player has to hit the volley from below the net as doing this will make it hard for them to hit an aggressive volley at you.

-- Don’t feel like you have to hit a winning passing shot every time they go for a serve and volley.
-Instead focus on hitting a solid passing shot attempt that has a good margin for error.
+- Don’t feel like you have to hit a winning passing shot every time they go for a serve and volley, and instead, focus on hitting a solid passing shot attempt that has a good margin for error.

-- Consider hitting a shart slice away from the serve and volleyer as they approach the net.
-If they do get to it, they will be forced to hit the ball which will hopefully provide an easy put away shot for you.
+- Consider hitting a sharp slice away from the serve and volleyer as they approach the net and If they do get to it, they will be forced to hit the ball which will hopefully provide an easy put away shot for you.

 4. The All Court Player

-Roger Federer is probably the proponent of the all court style and has helped to 20 grand slam wins including 8 grass grand slams at Wimbledon.
+Roger Federer is probably the best-known proponent of the all court style on the ATP Tour, with this style of play helping Federer to 20 grand slam wins including 8 grass grand slam single titles at Wimbledon.